ludovicgerrard/simple-blog-manager/Readme.md

 ## Description

-This is an simple blog manager.
+This is a simple blog manager.
 User must login to create post.
 Blogs wan be viewed by anyone

 ## Tech used